|

 .
 I1 - I3 - Imperfect (naked eye can see problems)

-- COLOR
+• COLOR

-for pricing considerations.
-The more and more color a diamond has, the
+Finally, one weighs the color of the diamond for pricing considerations.
+The more and more color a diamond has, the more common it is.
+Colors are designated as follows:

 .
 D - F - Colorless